paulodowd/EMATM0054_53/README.md

 <br><br>
 <img width="40px" src="https://raw.githubusercontent.com/paulodowd/EMATM0054_53/main/Images/hypothesis.png" align="left"> This is a section that asks you to make a prediction or theory, drawing on your knowledge and experience so far.
 You will also want to consider how you could then observe and measure the effects.
 <br><br>

+# Pololu 3Pi+ Code Stub

+The below Labsheets make extensive use of some incomplete template code provided for you under the `3Pi_CodeStub` directory above.
+Alternatively, visit <a href="https://github.com/paulodowd/EMATM0054_53/tree/main/3Pi_CodeStub">this link</a>.

 # Trouble Shooting (FAQ)
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/paulodowd/EMATM0054_53/blob/main/Labsheets/Core/TroubleShooting_FAQ.ipynb) **TroubleShooting/FAQ**:  Help for common problems, like **"my robot won't connect"**